-Before the services began, Mrs. Reagan emerged from the Capitol building just after 7 p.m.
-EDT Wednesday evening to greet her husband's casket as it arrived following a slow march down Constitution Ave.
+Before the services, Mrs. Reagan emerged from the Capitol building just after 7 p.m.
+EDT Wednesday to greet her husband's casket as it arrived following a slow march down Constitution Ave.
 Nearby, cannons fired off a 21-gun salute in a solemn farewell to the late president.

 During the slow stride down the avenue marked with thousands of respectful mourners, a 21-airship flyover crossed the skies in missing-man formation, marking a partial escort for the president's coffin.

-The president's body arrived in the nation's capital about 50 minutes after the presidential Boeing 747 landed at Andrews Air Force Base.
-Nancy Reagan and members of her family accompanied the casket carrying Reagan on the flight after escorting it from the presidential library in California to a naval base at Point Mugu.
+Nancy Reagan and members of her family accompanied the casket carrying Reagan on the flight to Andrews Air Force Base after escorting it from the presidential library in California to a naval base at Point Mugu.

-Reagan's body was flown to Washington to give local supporters and well-wishers, as well as dignitaries flying in from around the world, an opportunity to pay their respects to the man known as the Gipper.
+Reagan's body was flown to Washington to give local supporters, as well as dignitaries flying in from around the world, an opportunity to pay their respects.

 "Funerals are not for the dead.
 They are really for the living," said author, Washington Post writer and first lady historian Ann Gerhart.
 "This is something we do well, the inaugurals, the victory parades."

-Earlier, as mourners waited in line for the president's arrival, a brief scare ensued as Capitol Police began evacuating the Capitol building after reports that an unidentified plane was headed into restricted airspace Washington.
+Earlier, a brief scare ensued as Capitol Police began evacuating the Capitol building after reports that an unidentified plane was headed into restricted airspace Washington.

 The situation was quickly brought under control as Homeland Security Department officials contacted the plane, which was identified as carrying Kentucky Gov. Ernie Fletcher, who was headed into town to attend memorial services for the late president.

-Reagan was 93 when he died Saturday of pneumonia, as a complication of the Alzheimer's.
+Reagan was 93 when he died Saturday of pneumonia, as a complication of Alzheimer's disease.
 His death revealed that the popularity of the former Republican president, California governor and movie actor remained strong despite his long absence from public life.

-Fox News' Jim Angle and Sharon Kehnemui and The Associated Press contributed to this report.
+Fox News' Jim Angle, Sharon Kehnemui and The Associated Press contributed to this report.